KittyCAD/modeling-app/docs/kcl/lastSegY.md

 layout: manual
 ---

-Extract the &#x27;y&#x27; axis value of the last line segment in the provided 2-d
+Extract the 'y' axis value of the last line segment in the provided 2-d

 sketch.